Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: Datasets

 \subsection{Training Dataset: ECMWF'S ERA5}

-For training and evaluation, we employed ECMWF’s ERA5 reanalysis, which delivers a high-resolution global reconstruction of the atmospheric state from 1959 onward.
-ERA5 is generated using the HRES model within ECMWF’s 4D-Var assimilation framework \citep{andersson2008ecmwf}, combining observations over 12-hour windows with short-range forecasts.
+For training and evaluation, we employed ECMWF's ERA5 reanalysis (Copernicus and CC-BY licenses), which delivers a high-resolution global reconstruction of the atmospheric state from 1959 onward.
+ERA5 is generated using the HRES model within ECMWF's 4D-Var assimilation framework \citep{andersson2008ecmwf}, combining observations over 12-hour windows with short-range forecasts.
 The dataset provides hourly output at $0.25^\circ$ resolution.

 Our study uses a tailored subset spanning 1990-01-01 to 2019-12-31, downsampled to four synoptic times per day (00, 06, 12, and 18 UTC).
 All fields were taken by directly sampling the synoptic times from the dataset.
 The selected configuration includes surface variables and 13 pressure levels: 50, 100, 150, 200, 250, 300, 400, 500, 600, 700, 850, 925, and 1000 hPa.